KyndallB/Project-4/README.md

-# Project-4
+# Flight Cancellation
-Will your flight be cancelled?
+## Will your flight be cancelled?